finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Fix: Dragging cards from the search results in the *Deck Editor* sometimes causes the card image to get "stuck" on the screen

 ## Icebox
-- Show loading bar when loading/downloading a card game in the *Game Selection Menu*.
+- Show loading bar when loading/downloading a card game.
 Currently, a "cards finished loading" message appears after the cards finish loading
 - Support multiple card backs
 - Support decimal card property data type
 - Support object card property data type